Raspberry Breakfast Braid

 - 1/4 cup vanilla frosting

-- Place biscuit mix in a large bowl.
+- Preheat oven to 425°.
+Place biscuit mix in a large bowl.
 Cut in cream cheese and butter until mixture resembles coarse crumbs.
 Stir in milk just until moistened.
 Turn onto a lightly floured surface; knead gently 8-10 times.

-- On a greased baking sheet, roll dough into an 18-in. x 12-in. rectangle.
+- On a greased baking sheet, roll dough into an 18x12-in. rectangle.
 Spoon raspberries down center third of dough; sprinkle with sugar.

 - On each long side, cut 1-in.-wide strips about 2-1/2 in. into center.
 Starting at one end, fold alternating strips at an angle across raspberries; seal ends.

-- Bake at 425° for 15-20 minutes or until golden brown.
+- Bake until golden brown, 15-20 minutes.
 Remove to a wire rack to cool slightly.
-In a microwave-safe dish, microwave frosting on high for 5-10 seconds or until of desired consistency; drizzle over pastry.
-Yield: 12 servings.
+In a microwave-safe dish, microwave frosting on high until it reaches desired consistency, 5-10 seconds; drizzle over pastry.